API¶

 - etc.)

-(returns, rf=0, nperiods=None, annualize=True)[source]¶ Calculates the sortino ratio given a series of returns
+- Calculates the Sortino ratio given a series of returns (see Sharpe vs. Sortino). - Args:

 - returns (Series or DataFrame): Returns

-- rf (float): Risk-free rate expressed in yearly (annualized) terms.
+- rf (float, Series): Risk-free rate expressed in yearly (annualized) terms or return series.

 - nperiods (int): Number of periods used for annualization.
 Must be

-If object is Series, a PerformanceStats object is returned.
-If object is DataFrame, a GroupStats object is returned.
+- Calculates performance stats of a given object. - If object is Series, a PerformanceStats object is returned.
+If object is DataFrame, a GroupStats object is returned. - Args:

 - prices (Series, DataFrame): Set of prices

-(returns, nperiods)[source]¶ Convert return expressed in annual terms on a different basis.
+- Convert return expressed in annual terms on a different basis. - Args:

 - returns (float, Series, DataFrame): Return(s)